equinor/appsec/docs/security-champion/2-new_security_champion.md

 ## Welcome young padawan

 Now that you've signed up for Equinor's Security Champion environment, I bet you're wondering what you've gotten your self in to?
+If you haven't had a onboarding meeting since you joined, please request one in the Security Champion slack channel!
+We hope to get everyone automagically invited, but mistakes can happen.

 ## Expectations